-This is an outpatient Nurse led clinic where patients are seen before elective surgery.
-Patients are referred by their Surgeon and appointments can be up to three months before a patients surgery.
+This is a Nurse led outpatient clinic where patients are assessed before elective surgery; for Day of Surgery Admission (DOSA), Dayward or Reeves Day Surgery Centre (RDSC).
+Patients are referred by their Surgeon and appointments can be anytime up to three months before surgery.
 The purpose of the Pre-Assessment Clinic is to:

 - Reduce peri and post-operative complications

-- Provide information to reduce fears and anxieties that patient’s or family may have.
+- Provide information to reduce fears and anxieties that patients or families may have

 A visit to the Surgical Pre-Assessment Clinic can include:

-- A full medical, surgical and anaesthetic history being taken
+- A full medical, surgical and anaesthetic history is taken.

-Following nursing assessment and review of investigations, if the patient is deemed fit for anaesthetic a date for surgery can be arranged.
-There will be certain ‘high risk’ patients that will require another visit to see the Anaesthetist.
-You can read about further information on the Surgical Pre Assessement Clinic by reading this patient information leaflet
+The anaesthetist reviews the nursing assessment and investigations, then patient’s may be deemed fit for surgery.
+There will be certain patients that will require another visit to see the Consultant Anaesthetist in the High Risk Clinic.
+You can read about further information on the Surgical Pre-Assessment Clinic by reading this patient information leaflet